UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_11.md

 always encounter ***null*** values.

 A “null” is the human-readable term of a value that is missing from the dataframe.
+Remember in Module 4 we discussed `NaN` being of type `float`?
+Python translates null values in numerical columns to `NaN`.
-Python translates this to a `NaN` which is a constant that comes from the NumPy library.
+Well, `NaN` is a constant that comes from the NumPy library.

 ``` python
 np.nan